Skip to content

 Most learners start from a list: animals, classroom objects, airport phrases, food, verbs, grammar units.
 It feels organized, but it often misses the language you actually need this week.

+The better first question is simpler: where do I spend 80% of my real life?
+Not an idealized version — the actual one.
 Who do you talk to?
 What do you explain every week?
-Where do conversations repeat?
 Which small frustrations keep coming back because you cannot say them naturally yet?

 If you train a sport, you need language for effort, injury, joking before class, and asking what went wrong.
 If you work with clients, you need to explain a problem, ask for clarification, push back politely, and give updates.
-If you are building something, you need to describe what you are trying, what is broken, what changed, and what happens next.
+That is your syllabus — the 20% of situations that create most of your real conversations.

-Dictionary-first learning vs. calendar-first learning
+Dictionary-first learning vs calendar-first learning

 Starting pointWhat you practiceWhat usually happens